ruyrybeyro/chrootvpn/README.md

 Checkpoint R80.10 and up

+Please fill VPN and VPNIP before using this script.
+SPLIT might or not have to be filled, depending on your needs and Checkpoint VPN routes.

+if /etc/opt/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first instalation.

 - first time run it as sudo ./vpn.sh -i

 - accept localhost https://localhost:14186/id certificate in brower